radius logo

 Co-Founder and President

-Sunday night – a time when most American’s are either finishing up a family meal or crawling into their bed thinking about their work week ahead, the Asian market is just waking up, as is their storage industry.
+Sunday night – a time when most American’s are either finishing up a family meal or crawling into their bed thinking about their work week ahead, the Asian market is just waking up, as is their self storage industry.

 A part of the world that has grown exponentially over the past few decades in population, development, finance, transportation, and manufacturing, has recently exploded in its newest sector: self storage.
 A virgin industry in comparison to both the US, UK, and Europe, the Asian self storage market has hopped leaps and bounds in a mere decade – developing a plethora of stores in new markets, and implementing technology that surpasses the majority of operators throughout the rest of the world.